caktus/talks/pyohio/2014/celery/slides.md

 You have no idea when tasks will run.
 Plan for this.

-Trying to disaalow certain tasks from running in parallel is focusing on the wrong problem.
+Trying to disallow certain tasks from running in parallel is focusing on the wrong problem.

 Use database transactions where needed